-Ignoring preparation, travel time and the natural switching cost before and after the meeting, one hour of time for a team of 200 attendees at an average salary of $100,000 per annum equates to just a direct cost of $9,615.
-That’s one expensive meeting — you better choose your agenda carefully!
+Ignoring preparation, travel time and the natural switching cost before and after the meeting, one hour of time for a team of 200 attendees at an average salary of $100,000 per year equates to just a direct cost of $9,615.
+That’s one expensive meeting — you’d better choose your agenda carefully.

-Nearly 63% of companies in the US today have remote workers, and many more have multiple office locations, with part of the team located in other offices or timezones.
+Nearly 63% of companies in the US today have remote workers, and many more have multiple office locations, with part of the team located in other offices or time zones.
 It’s no longer an option to send a calendar invitation out and wait for the team to present in a conference room.

-As alluded to above, the nature of fast growing businesses means that by the time you have prepared for the all-hands meetings, delivered the content and attendees have left the room, the information is likely out of date or less relevant than it was when you received it.
+The nature of fast-growing businesses means that by the time you have prepared for the all-hands meetings, delivered the content and attendees have left the room, the information is likely out of date or less relevant than it was when you received it.

 Having personally experienced these four drawbacks, we knew that we needed alternatives to the all-hands if we were to maximize the alignment and engagement of our growing team.
 After experimentation, we came up with four simple strategies that have each had a tremendous impact on our team.

-Dashboarding as a culture
+Dashboarding as a Culture

 Why can’t this information be transmitted continuously?
 Aside from the cultural benefits of building a team where transparency is highly valued, everyone can be aware of important metrics every day, saving you time and avoiding sharing outdated data.

 Products like Geckoboard and Baremetrics allow businesses this functionality out of the box, with the ability to connect almost any piece of software to the right number or graph on a screen.

-Hopefully you’re aware of the benefits of instant chat for business through products like Slack, Stride or Twist.
+Hopefully you’re aware of the benefits of instant chat for business through products like Slack, Stride, or Twist.
 Company-wide chat is an effective way to instantly disseminate knowledge or insights in one click.

-With weekly engineering and marketing reports delivered by Slack in our business, we’re able to keep the team on the same page and encourage threaded discussion, questions and ideas, without scheduling anything or anyone leaving their desk.
+With weekly engineering and marketing reports delivered by Slack in our business, we’re able to keep the team on the same page and encourage threaded discussion, questions, and ideas, without scheduling anything or anyone leaving their desk.

 We regularly send out updates in a broadcast Slack channel, alert specific teams of opportunities or challenges and encourage questions, discussion and idea generation in response.
 We think about this strategy as a real-time, on-demand all-hands meeting.